Anyma6/versenavigator/README.md

 ---

-## 📜 Resource Guidelines

-To maintain the high quality of shared resources, we ask you to follow these guidelines:

-- Resources must be **up-to-date** and **relevant** to the current version of Star Citizen.
-- No unofficial content that violates Star Citizen’s terms of service will be accepted.
-- Guides and tutorials should be **complete** and well-structured to be useful to all players.

----

 💡 **Have you found an amazing resource?
 Share it with us and help other players explore the universe of Star Citizen!**